Annals of Internal Medicine: History

 Annals of Internal Medicine was established in 1927.
 New content is published online weekly and a hard copy is published on the third Tuesday of each month.
 ACP previously produced two other journals.
 The Annals of Medicine was established in 1920 was discontinued by its publisher after a short run.
 The Annals of Clinical Medicine was renamed to the current title when the ACP took direct control and became publisher.
 Editors-in-chief have included Aldred Scott Warthin, Carl Weller, Maurice Pincoffs (1933–1960), Paul Clough, J. Russell Elkington (1960–1971), Edward Huth, Robert and Suzanne Fletcher, Frank Davidoff and Harold C. Sox.
 Peer review was introduced by Elkington.
 The current editor-in-chief is Christine Laine, MD, MPH, FACP.
 In May 2008, ACP Journal Club was merged into Annals of Internal Medicine as a monthly feature; previously it was a separate bimonthly journal.

+Notable Articles

+Notable articles published in Annals of Internal Medicine include: